zivtech/Bodiless-JS/packages/bodiless-layouts/README.md

 You can hover over the infomation icon to see a description of the component.

-When you have found the right component, simply click on it, and it will be added at the end of the activated flexboxGrid.
+When you have found the right component, simply click on it, and it will be added at the end of the activated flowContainer.

 ### Removing a component

-When any component in the flexboxGrid is active it will provide a delete button to the context menu.
+When any component in the flowContainer is active it will provide a delete button to the context menu.
 Clicking on this icon will remove the component.

 ### Resizing a component

-When any component in the flexboxGrid is active it will appear with a blue border.
+When any component in the flowContainer is active it will appear with a blue border.
 You can resize the component by clicking on the right edge of the border.
 Note: this can be done at different breakpoints to adjust the size of the component at that breakpoint and above.

-The sizes are finite and defined by the creator of that particular flexbox.
+The sizes are finite and defined by the creator of that particular flowContainer.
 Smaller breakpoints will offer fewer options for resizing.

 ### Reordering a component

-When any component in the flexboxGrid is active it will appear with a blue double line icon in the top left corner of the component.
-By clicking and dragging this icon you can reorder components in the flexboxGrid.
+When any component in the flowContainer is active it will appear with a blue double line icon in the top left corner of the component.
+By clicking and dragging this icon you can reorder components in the flowContainer.

 ### Replacing a Component